 Because of today’s hybrid workforce, online meetings are used more than ever.

-With a variety of different online meeting platforms — including Zoom, Google Meet, and Microsoft Teams — people sometimes have difficulty connecting to a meeting, getting their microphone to work, or getting their speaker to work.
+With various online meeting platforms — including Zoom, Google Meet, and Microsoft Teams — people sometimes have difficulty connecting to a meeting, getting their microphone to work, or getting their speaker to work.

 End-users can be challenged with sharing their screen when they have multiple monitors or an ultrawide monitor.